Category Archives: Wedding

 They arrived at the St. Augustine Regional Airport and Matt escorted Lindsay to the prearranged area where pilot Craig Fordham and stunt plane “Yoda” stood waiting.
 Matt said, “Merry Christmas, you are going for a ride.”
 Lindsay was helped into her parachute and into the rear seat on the airplane by pilot and crew and before she could refuse they were taking off down the runway heading north toward Jacksonville Beach.

 The airplane is a training plane equipped with cameras on each wing, the nose and the tail.
-The pilot and passenger have headphones so they can communicate with one another and also the ground crew and air traffic control.
+The pilot and passenger have sibilance headphones so they can communicate with one another and also the ground crew and air traffic control.
 Throughout the flight the pilot asked Lindsay how she was doing as he looped and spun his was along the sunny beaches of St. Augustine and Jacksonville all the while capturing her reaction on video.

 Suddenly Matt was speaking to her in her headphones. ” Are you enjoying your wild ride?” he asked.
 “Yes,” she said. ”This is crazy.” ’Would you like to take another wild ride with me?
 Will you marry me?” he asked.
 “What?” she said, screaming in delight.
 “Yes, oh yes.”
 The pilot also came into her ear saying, “Would you like to go back now?”
 “Yes, please “, she replied as the cameras rolled capturing her tears and surprise.